JoryaZhang/ECON690_Experiment/README.md

 ### April 1
 Done:
-1.  repeat the roles for same player in the second half
+1. Repeat the roles for same player in the second half
-2. Finish and upload the Instructions part to explain the rule carefully and open to adjustment accordingly due to the bonus amount settings.
+2. Yuxuan: Finish and upload the Instructions part to explain the rule carefully and open to adjustment accordingly due to the bonus amount settings.
 To-do:
 1. Introduction part: explain the rule carefully, highlight.
 (Finish the instrunction structure code alreadly)
 2. Embellish the interface.